 3) If you’re still running into a brick wall of Adultitis, your only other option is to ignore them and do your best to limit your exposure to them.
 You don’t have to be mean about it; you just have to be intentional.
 Depending on your relationship, you might consider deleting them from your life.
 Harsh I know, but life is too short to have the joy sucked out of you by someone with a full-blown case of Adultitis.

-4) “Woah, buddy,” you may be thinking.
+“Woah, buddy,” you may be thinking.
 “That’s a little extreme.
 And it’s not exactly gonna work.
 This is my spouse you’re talking about,” or “I can’t exactly fire my idiot co-worker.”
-If extracting yourself from the situation is not an option, you should make a priority to surround yourself with people who are relatively Adultitis-free.
-These relationships will help bolster your energy levels, and serve as a forcefield from the Adultitis-ridden zombies in your life.
-(By the way, if you’re looking to connect with some other like-minded people who are the bees knees, join us for our next Facebook Party this Wednesday night!)
+If extracting yourself from the situation is not an option, you should make it a priority to surround yourself with people who are relatively Adultitis-free.
+These relationships will help bolster your energy levels and serve as a forcefield from the Adultitis-ridden zombies in your life.
+(By the way, if you’re looking to connect with some other like-minded people who are the bee’s knees, join us for our next episode of Escape Adulthood LIVE Wednesday night!)

 Is it an ideal solution?
 No, but it’s reality.